Top 7 Social Links Methods to Transform Any Investigation

 Get Hidden and Visible Friends

-Most social media users are aware that the platform is an open source.
-This means that people may well take measures to hide their connections, especially if it is someone they would rather remain secret.
+Most social media users are aware that the platform is open source.
+This means that people may take measures to hide their connections, especially if it is someone they would rather remain secret.
 For the user’s convenience, social media provides the ‘Hide Friend’ option, which means the connection in question will not be visible through typical searches.

 However, we have developed a search method – unavailable on many other OSINT tools – which is a truly important feature because it is sometimes the case that social media users hide their entire friend list.
-So, this method can change a profile from being a dead end to an open book like any other unobscured profile.
+So, this method can change a profile from a dead end to an open book like any other unobscured profile.

 How It Works